inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

    :align: center

-When you finish an area, the grid square will turn yellow on the map to indicate that is done.
+When you finish an area, the grid square will turn yellow on the map to indicate that it is done.
 Someone else will then look at your work to make sure it is good, and if they agree that you’ve completed the square well, the grid square will turn green, meaning it is complete!